askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/tutorials/single-command-syndicate-hugo-post-medium-com/index.md

 ## Step Four: Run the tool and post your content

 The last step is to just run the command.
-From your terminal, run `mediumautopost -e /path/to/your/.env`, replacing the path in the command with the actual path of your settings file you created above.
+From your terminal, run `mediumautopost -e /path/to/your/.env`, replacing the path in the command with the actual path of the settings file you created above.
 If all goes well, you should see some output telling you that your posts have been submitted!

 Now head over to medium.com and log into your account.
 Go to your drafts sections and you should see your posts there.
 You can make any necessary tweaks then publish.